Createdd/Writing/articles/VotingApp.md

 #### Establish authentication and authorization

-First of all I will use the [Twitter Sign In API](https://dev.twitter.com/web/sign-in/implementing).
+I want to use the twitter sign-on as an [OAuth](https://oauth.net/) provider to authenticate.
+It provides better user experience and I also got to explore OAuth.

-Of course I found [this great article](https://scotch.io/tutorials/easy-node-authentication-twitter) on how to set up the authentication process in Nodejs.
-Also after failing to implement it properly I decided to dive straight into the documentation!
+Of course I found [the great article](https://scotch.io/tutorials/easy-node-authentication-twitter) on how to set up the authentication process in Nodejs.
+After failing to implement it properly in my app (took me a whole day) I decided to dive straight into the [documentation of passport](http://passportjs.org/docs)!

+I love the quote the put up there:

+>Despite the complexities involved in authentication, code does not have to be complicated.

 ___
 ⭐ Again, as a reminder: Read the Documentation!
 ___

+- first create a user schema for mongoose (to track users) -

 ## Frontend